Jamie T review, The Theory of Whatever: Indie recluse is back with an evolution of his signature sleaze - NewsBreak

 Jamie T review, The Theory of Whatever: Indie recluse is back with an evolution of his signature sleaze

-Jamie T has a career that is as much defined by his absence as it is his presence.
-Every few years – sometimes two, other times five – the reclusive indie troubadour’s return is announced.
-And every few years, the musical landscape is all the better for it.
-It’s that time of the decade.
+Jamie T seems to live in the past.
+It’s not that the indie troubadour hasn’t released anything new since his 2007 debut – he has, and much of it is just as brilliant as that first outing – but the music of Jamie Treays evokes a certain nostalgia: one shaped by cheap lager, sticky bar stools, and drunken sing-alongs.
+Every few years, Treays returns and makes us feel young again.

-The release of his 2016 debut was a cultural reset.
-Panic Prevention introduced a then 21-year-old Jamie Traeys as a scrappy, motor-mouthed chronicler of city nightlife.
+The release of Panic Prevention was a cultural reset.
+The album introduced a then 21-year-old Jamie Treays as a scrappy, motor-mouthed chronicler of city nightlife.
 The label “urban poet” was thrown around a lot, which, naturally, he hated.
 Bar his fourth album Carry on the Grudge , which constituted a more traditional rock sound, his albums have continued in the same spirit as his debut, a riotous trip through metropolitan dislocation.
 Or simply the wanderings of a curious mind.

 At first listen, The Theory of Whatever fits tidily into that body of work.
 Album opener “90s cars” is a scene-setter – albeit a misleading one – that cracks the record open like a rib cage, releasing thrumming guitar lines and Treays’ idiosyncratic vocals like a gust of nostalgia.
 But the touch of lo-fi production is new.
 It’s doubled down on in “The Old Style Raiders”, a stirring new-wave chugger – one of several tracks produced by Hugo White, formerly of The Maccabees.